-The AHSO is directly involved with developing and implementing the Department's Strategic Highway Safety Plan (SHSP), see http://dot.alaska.gov/stwdplng/shsp/index.shtml.
-The AHSO was key in developing the Driver Behavior Emphasis Area and strategies, soliciting stakeholder support and involvement and in developing the Task Forces (Aggressive Driving, Distracted Driving and Remote Public Roads).
+The AHSO is directly involved with developing and implementing the Department's Strategic Highway Safety Plan (SHSP), see http://dot.alaska.gov/stwdplng/shsp/index.shtml The AHSO was key in developing the Driver Behavior Emphasis Area and strategies, soliciting stakeholder support and involvement and in developing the Task Forces (Aggressive Driving, Distracted Driving and Remote Public Roads).
 The AHSO will continue to support the SHSP as a member on the Implementation Team and in providing FARS data to evaluate the plan's performance.

 SECTION 3.
-SCOPE OF WORK & CONTRACT INFORMATION
+SCOPES OF WORK & CONTRACT INFORMATION

 SEC.
-3.01 SCOPE OF WORK
+3.01 SCOPE OF WORK AND DELIVERABLES

 The Alaska Department of Transportation and Public Facilities is seeking a consultant to assist the AHSO in administering grants, meeting state and federal requirements, develop and maintain stakeholder involvement, and other requests necessary to improve the efficiency and effectiveness of AHSO's program delivery.
-The Scope of work entails the deliverables outlined in Sec.
-3.03.